Karen DuBois-Walton, Ph.D.

-Karen DuBois-Walton currently serves as the Executive Director of the Elm City Communities/Housing Authority of the City of New Haven, President of The Glendower Group, LLC (the development affiliate of ECC/HANH) and President of 360 Management Group, Co. (the property management affiliate of ECC/HANH) responsible for administrative, programmatic and policy direction of the public housing, housing choice voucher program, low income housing tax credit program, finance and planning and development activities.
-Prior to assuming this role, Dr. DuBois-Walton served as the Chief Operating Officer for HANH.
+Karen DuBois-Walton currently serves as the President of the Elm City Communities/ Housing Authority of the City of New Haven and its related entities, The Glendower Group and 360 Management Group, responsible for administrative, programmatic and policy direction of the public housing, housing choice voucher program, low-income housing tax credit program, finance and planning and development activities.

 Previously, she served as Chief of Staff and Chief Administrative Officer for Mayor John DeStefano, Jr. in the City of New Haven, CT.